saucelabs/sauce-docs/docs/api-testing/composer/expressions.md

         <name>Hotel One</name>
 ```

-If we want to check the `size` attribute, you have to write:
+If you want to check the `size` attribute, you have to write:

 ```js
 payload['@size']